Frequently Asked Questions

 <chmod> or <exec> doesn't work in Ant 1.3 on Unix

-script in ANT_HOME/bin
+The antRun script in ANT_HOME/bin

 has DOS instead of Unix line endings; you must remove the